shentio2/Ads-on-mail/README.md

 7. Optionally create shortcut to moved file in startup folder so that script runs automatically when computer is on<br>

 # Run as .py:
-To run as .py only two first steps from above section are required
+To run as .py only three first steps from above section are required

 # Known issues: